BasThomas/Analysis/README.md

 Want to contribute to this project?
 Great!
 There's some things that still need work, but definitely also let me know when you encounter any issues, spot a bug, or have a feature request!

 Check out the issues for some tasks to get started with.
+Or, write tests.
+We can use as many as you can think of.

 ## License